-DCA is committed to principles of self-determination for Aboriginal and Torres Strait Islander Peoples, and in line with this commitment DCA’s position has been guided by DCA’s Aboriginal and Torres Strait Islander External Advisory Panel.
+DCA is committed to principles of self-determination for Aboriginal and Torres Strait Islander Peoples.
+In line with this commitment, DCA’s position has been guided by DCA’s Aboriginal and Torres Strait Islander External Advisory Panel.

-As the campaign gathers steam and following our attendance at the launch of the Yes! campaign DCA will hold events and provide resources and information to our members to assist them in actively participating in the Yes! campaign in the lead up to the referendum.
+As the campaign gathers steam and following our attendance at the launch of the Yes! campaign DCA will hold events.
+We provide resources and information to our members to assist them in actively participating in the Yes! campaign in the lead up to the referendum.

 Quotes attributable to Lisa Annese, CEO, Diversity Council Australia